 Negar showed talent in drawing and writing from a very early age.
 She wrote her first short stories at the tender age of 12 and shortly thereafter began writing poems.
 She joined a well-known institute called Roudaki Hall to take drawing lessons and began attending poetry classes.

 After graduation from high school Negar enrolled in Computer Software Engineering program at Azad University of Kashan located in the city of Kashan, her favorite poet, Sohrab Sepehri's home town.
 During the university years love for the Persian literature motivated her to join the group of young poets at the university and the city of Kashan.
-At that time Negar took both reciting and writing poetry more seriously and received considerable recognition along with many fine letters acknowledging her ability to recite poetry.
+At that time Negar took both reciting and writing poetry more seriously and received considerable recognition along with many fine letters acknowledging her ability to compose and recite poetry.

 At the biennial of her bachelor program Negar moved to Tehran and graduated from Azad University of Tehran with a degree in engineering.
-After graduation she chose the creative path of graphic/web/multimedia design as her profession.
+After graduation she chose the creative path of web/multimedia/UX design as her profession.

 In 2006, the young woman moved from Tehran to Toronto, Canada and currently lives in Markdale, Ontario since 2016.

 While Negar is still active in her artistic inspirations, she has become a founder of New Earth Estate, an organization that focuses on Community, Eco-Tourism, self-improvement and soulful events.
 Recently Negar has turned her attention to writing poetry in English and has developed a remarkable ability in translating poetry from English to Farsi.
-Her skill at articulating poetry, which appeared at an early age, has matured over the years, and to hear Negar read or recite a poem in either language is a very moving experience, and opens the heart to feel and hear the messages that the poems carry within their depths.
+Her skill at articulating literature, which appeared at an early age, has matured over the years, and to hear Negar read or recite a poem in either language is a very moving experience, and opens the heart to feel and hear the messages that the poems carry within their depths.

 The wings of wonder beating within the rhythm of the wind, dissolving what seemed so solid … This book is a result of The Pause: that moment of total dis-engagement from the world of forms and appearance, which allows a perspective that is both magnified, and enhanced – a perspective of Wonder.
 In the poem, “Canada in Springtime” we see Gordon Lightfoot as a magician who lifts a nation on steel rails, in “Worthy Pen” a writer becomes an instrument of God; and morning is revealed as launching pad for the birth of Wonder in “Morning Magic”.
 The pause is stillness in which a pure sound, an idea is heard and written on the page.
 Each poem has its own environment: the clif dwellings in Canyon De Challey, a summer day in Caledon, Ontario, the view of an editor losing her linear mind.
 And I, the poet, turned upside down in the ecstatic view of an enriched perspective.